skov11/modular-discord-bot/README.md

 ## 📋 Prerequisites

-Before setting up the bot, ensure you have:
+Before setting up the bot framework, ensure you have:

 - **Node.js** v16 or newer
 - **Discord account** with server admin permissions